-I found a few recipes and decided to adapt one from Lauren’s latest, as it was by far the quickest and did not require baking.
+I found a few recipes on Pinterest and decided to adapt one that did not involve any baking.
 I have been making them with the children, changing something here, something here for the past nine months or so and we all love them.
 I finally got our white chocolate and cranberry cereal bar recipe absolutely perfect recently.

 You can swap the white chocolate and cranberries for whatever you fancy.
 I tried a triple chocolate and marshmallow combination that was rather moreish!